sQu4rks/CICD-Hands_On/sections/06_intro-to-testing.md

 Line 13 and 14 then tell our python interpreter to run the all test cases defined when being executed from the command line.

-Besides the equality assertion we can also test for.
+Besides the equality assertion we can also test for multiple other assertions.
 The function names are pretty much self-explanatory.

 * assertNotEqual(a, b)